rodrihgh/CISSIR/README.md

 ## Main features

-CISSIR is a principled design method for analog or hybrid beam codebooks with **reduced self-interference (SI)**.
-As such, CISSIR codebooks can be used as a replacement of **5G-NR beam codebooks** to enable
+CISSIR extends **5G-NR beam codebooks** with a principled **low self-interference (SI)** design to enable
 [integrated sensing and communication (ISAC)](https://isac.committees.comsoc.org/).
-Its principal features include:
+CISSIR's main features include:

+- :hammer_and_wrench: High versatility: Suitable for hybrid or analog, phased or tapered beamforming, even under multipath SI.
 - :memo: Theoretical performance guarantees for sensing SNR in the face of analog/mixed-signal distortion.
 - :zap: Better performance[^1] and faster[^2] than other available codebooks.
-- :busts_in_silhouette: Easily (re)usable and extendable
+- :arrows_counterclockwise: Easily (re)usable and extendable
     -  Entirely written in [Python](https://www.python.org/)
     -  Built on top of popular open-source libraries like [sionna] and [cvxpy].